codedragon/Puppy_career_talk/slides.md

 ## Lessons
-* Direction and goals really help, but be flexible
+* Choose a short term goal and a long view direction
     * Can be simple, just something to focus on
     * for me: python and best practices
 * Concentrate on what brings the most bang for your buck<!-- .element: class="fragment" data-fragment-index="1" -->